-Our Pupil Premium Strategy details how we are spending our allocation to address barriers to learning and the rationale behind our decisions.
+Our Pupil Premium Strategy details how we are spending our allocation (Pupil Premium and Recovery premium) to address barriers to learning and the rationale behind our decisions.

 The progress and attainment of children who are entitled to FSM will be measured and evaluated each term.
 Evaluation will focus on academic gains together with how pupils's self confidence has developed as a consequence of these interventions.

-The designated lead person for Pupil Premium funding is Mrs Grealis (Deputy Headteacher).
+The designated lead person for Pupil Premium funding is Mrs Fairman (SENDCo).

-The designated governor for Pupil premiun funding is Mr J. Harvey (Vice Chair of Governors).
+The designated governor for Pupil Premium funding is Mr J. McConnell.